 -line 226: Technically, your approach is more aligned with a generalized additive mixed model (GAMM) since you included a random effect.

-Agree!
-It was corrected for the Model 1 which is really GAMM, but Model 2 and Model 3 are not (they are referred to as GAM).
+You are right!
+We have corrected the designation for Model 1, which is indeed GAMM.
+Model 2 and Model 3, however, are not, and they are referred to as GAM.

 -line 234: Could you clarify the thresholds you used with VIF and Pearson’s r correlation to detect collinearity?

 We have included the information about threshold values for VIF (VIF=3.5) (L 281-282).
-We also pointed out (see above) that correlations between predictors are given only for general information about their relationships.
+We have also pointed out (see above) that the correlations between the predictors are given only for general information about their relationships.

 -line 257: It is unclear why you chose to test classification performance using AUC on binarized values instead of testing regression performance on Ptros values (as shown in Fig. 4) to assess model transferability.
 In my opinion, using performance metrics applied to your continuous predictions (predicted Ptros values) would provide a more accurate evaluation of your model transferability.

-If you mean Pearson correlations, we have added them in Fig. 4 to give additional possibility to compare observed and predicted Ptros values.
-We disagree with you for the following reasons.
-First, samples from the Barents Sea were collected using different methods.
-Therefore, a complete match between the model prediction and the observed data is not to be expected.
-Unfortunately, we have no other datasets from outside the White Sea but the Tyuva one.
-Second, the question we answer - what species dominate the site is scientifically sound.
-Third, the predictors vary in a narrow range in a small Tyuva Inlet (note the very close predictions in Figure 4).
+We have added Pearson correlations to Fig. 4 to give an additional possibility to compare observed and predicted Ptros values.

+We chose to test classification performance using AUC on binarized values for the following reasons.
+Firstly, the samples from the Barents Sea were collected using different methods, and a complete match between the model prediction and the observed data could not be expected.
+Unfortunately, we have no other datasets from outside the White Sea except the Tyuva dataset.
+Secondly, we are trying to find out what species dominates the site.
+This is a is scientifically sound question.
+Thirdly, the Tyuva Inlet is small, and the predictors vary there in a narrow range (note the very close predictions in Figure 4).
 In such a situation, estimates of the predictive power of the model would be crude.
-Further, this complicates application of metrics used in machine learning for continuous predictors.
-And finally, ROC analysis is accepted in this kind of assessment and many recommend it (references are provided, L326).
+Moreover, this complicates the application of metrics used in machine learning for continuous predictors.
+Finally, ROC analysis is acceptable in assessments of this kind, and many authors recommend it (references are provided, L326).

 Result -line 266: This sentence would be more appropriate in the Materials and Methods section and should be relocated there.

-We disagree.
-These are the results of the study.
+We would rather leave it where it was because these are the results of the study.

 -line 273: Based on the violin plot in S1, there appears to be a difference in salinity between small and large rivers.
 If this is the case, the estimated effect of salinity may at least partially reflect differences between river categories, and vice versa.
 Additionally, have you checked for any dependencies between your categorical variables (e.g., river size and port status) or between categorical and continuous variables (e.g., distance to port and port status)?
 Please verify.